xdevplatform/search-tweets-python/examples/api_example.rst

 This rule will match tweets that have the text ``beyonce`` in them.

 From this point, there are two ways to interact with the API.
-There is a quick method to collect smaller amounts of tweets to memory that requires less thought and knowledge, and interaction with the ``ResultStream`` object which will be introduced later.
+There is a quick method to collect smaller amounts of Tweets to memory that requires less thought and knowledge, and interaction with the ``ResultStream`` object which will be introduced later.